maxportland/gitzooka/README.md

 # gitzooka

-Git UI using Spring Boot
+Git UI using Spring Boot and jgit.

+Very early stages of development